 Few weeks ago I returned from Hong Kong or, as I like to call it, from the city of lights.
 My task there was to participate in a 100 kilometer mountain run.
 And I accomplished it in 18 hours.

-Why Hong Kong?
-Why you chose to run there?
+– Why Hong Kong?
+Why Did You Choose to Run There?

-My target is to finish 10 world’s toughest trail running races from around the world – in China, Japan, America, Italy, France, Morocco, Canary Islands, Switzerland and Spain.
-Currently I have taken part in 5 from 10, finishing 4 of them.
+My target is to finish 10 of the world’s toughest trail running races from around the world – in China, Japan, America, Italy, France, Morocco, Canary Islands, Switzerland and Spain.
+Currently I have taken part in 5 out of 10, finishing 4 of them.

 Doing so I want to inspire people to follow their dreams.
-I want to show, that everything you can imagine can be done, but you need to fight for it.
+I want to show, that everything you can imagine can be done.
+If you fight for it.

 I had a computer game addiction.
 All my teenage years I spent playing computer games.
 And for that time it was the only thing that interested me.
 But then… one meeting changed everything.
 I realized, that time what we have is limited.
 And that’s us, who are in charge for it.
 That’s us, who can convert it into the most interesting stories, if we work on it.